 The Cotton Club - De Vitos - Southport - 2nd March 2022

-The Jazz Kings are capable of conjuring the grit of the blues, the swing attitude of the big band era and the ache of ’60s soul - Frazer Goodman - Jazz Caberet Variety
+The Jazz Kings are capable of conjuring the grit of the blues, the swing attitude of the big band era and the ache of ’60s soul - Frazer Goodman - Jazz Cabaret Variety

 Maryborough Sports Club March 2018 Thank you for an awesome night at The Sports Club Maryborough.
 We had a great time.
 Has been a while since we dance swing jive and balboa.
 We were a bit rusty but we're looking forward to getting back to our dancing again.
 Jeanette